Saleem-devs/Saleem-devs/README.md

 - 🌱 I’m currently learning **NextJs, Typescript**

-- 👯 My area of interest are **Frontend developement, Javascript, React, CSS**
+- 👯 My area of interest are **Frontend developement, Web3, and AI**

 - 👨‍💻 All of my projects are available at <!--portfolio in development-->